phamson02/coqui-ai-TTS/docs/source/datasets/formatting_your_dataset.md

 (formatting_your_dataset)=
 # Formatting your dataset

 For training a TTS model, you need a dataset with speech recordings and transcriptions.
-The speech must be divided into audio clips and each clip needs transcription.
+The speech must be divided into audio clips and each clip needs a transcription.

 If you have a single audio file and you need to split it into clips, there are different open-source tools for you.
 We recommend Audacity.
 It is an open-source and free audio editing software.